ava-labs/avalanche-docs/learn/platform-overview/avalanche-consensus.md

 In our example there is a binary choice between pizza or barbecue, but Snowball can be adapted to achieve consensus on decisions with many possible choices.

 The liveness and safety thresholds are parameterizable based on the parameters that you set.
-As you increase the quorum size, α, the safety threshold increases and the liveness threshold decreases.
-This means the network can tolerate more byzantine nodes and remain safe, meaning all nodes will eventually agree on if something is accepted or not.
+As you increase the quorum size, α, the safety threshold increases, and the liveness threshold decreases.
+This means the network can tolerate more byzantine (deliberately incorrect, malicious) nodes and remain safe, meaning all nodes will eventually agree is something accepted or not.
 The liveness threshold is the amount of malicious participants that can be tolerated and still make progress towards achieving a decision.

 These values, which are constants, are actually quite small currently on the Avalanche Network.
 The sample size, _k_, is `20`.
-So when you ask a group of nodes their opinion you're only querying `20`.
+So when you ask a group of nodes their opinion you're only querying `20` nodes out of the whole network.
 The quorum size, α, is `14`.
 So if `14` or more nodes give you the same response then you adopt that as your preference.
 The decision threshold, β, is `20`.
 You need `20` agreeing consecutive responses in order to decide on something.

 Snowball is very scalable as the number of nodes on the network, _n_, increases.
 Regardless of the number of participants in the network, the number of consensus messages that you need to send remains the same.
 Because you're only going to query `20` nodes at a time.
 It doesn't matter if there are `20` nodes or `2000` nodes in the network, you're going to send the same amount of messages.